 Kootaneetijna were consultants and advisors to the rulers of their times.
 Yet, they seldom took any position.
 Most swore to remain detached and were seldom known to many within the government.
 This position was often held by the Rajagurus, who also happened to be rishis.
 It is important to know all the authors of Artha Shastra from Bharadwaj, Shukracharya, Vamadeva, Pishuna, Parashara until Kautilya lived as hermits away from the seat of power and wealth.
 They provided their counsel and advice only when asked for.
 They seldom sought publicity, titles, rewards from the king.
 And yet made insurmountable contribution to greater good.

 It could be hard to even comprehend their sense of modesty and dispassion towards wealth and position.
 It’s impossible for many to believe that such people even existed.
-Yet, that they lived and achieved great feats without an ounce of vanity is truth.
+Yet, that they lived and achieved great feats without an ounce of vanity is the truth.